 Covid-19 and SCI: Staying healthy with the help of Telecommunication and Telehealth

 "International Days" are celebrated to mark important aspects of human life and history.
-On the suggestion of its Prevention Committee, the International Spinal Cord Society (ISCoS) has decided to observe ‘Spinal Cord Injury Day’ on 5th September every year with the intention of increasing awareness amongst the general public.
-It is presumed that the awareness would facilitate an inclusive life for persons with disability and ensure greater chances of success of prevention programmes.
+On the suggestion of its Prevention Committee, International Spinal Cord Society (ISCoS) has decided to observe ‘Spinal Cord Injury Day’ on 5th September every year with the intention of increasing awareness amongst the general public.
+It is presumed that the awareness would facilitate an inclusive life for persons with disability and ensure greater chances of success of prevention programs.

 Events will be organized around the world, in as many countries as possible: please contact your medical centre or the local authority to know what is organized in your city.

-ISCoS Prevention Committee
+For the ISCoS Prevention Committee:

 Dr Jean Gabriel Prévinaire, Chair